singhhitendra337/linux_the_final_boss/Day_05/notes_and_exercises.md

 # Day 05: Basic Linux Commands for DevOps Engineers

+## Learning Objectives
+By the end of Day 5, you will:
+- Master essential Linux navigation and file operations
+- Use basic commands for system information and file management
+- Understand command history and tab completion
+- Create aliases for efficiency
+- Apply best practices for safe file operations

+**Estimated Time:** 3-4 hours

 ## Notes
 - **Why Learn Basic Linux Commands?**
   - Mastery of basic commands is essential for navigation, troubleshooting, and automation in any Linux environment.